-This has been addressed in the update to the Urban Development Strategy which is contained in the report "Our Space 2018-2018 - Greater Christchurch Settlement Pattern Update", and the Change 1 FDAs.
-The Update and FDAs provide for residential development out to the Projected Infrastructure Boundary identified in Map A contained in Chapter 6 of the CRPS.
+This has been addressed in the update to the Urban Development Strategy which is contained in the report "Our Space 2018-2018 - Greater Christchurch Settlement Pattern Update".
+The Update provides for residential development out to the Projected Infrastructure Boundary identified in Map A contained in Chapter 6 of the CRPS.
 Even that update has not kept pace with recent housing and urban land demand.